 Click the logo in the Max patch to bring back the Liquid Rhythm window.

-As discussed higher up in this page, there can only be one instance of Liquid Rhythm Maxpatch loaded in an Ableton Live project at a time, because only one Liquid Rhythm window is needed to edit any MIDI clip on any track.
+As discussed higher up in this page, there can only be one instance of the Liquid Rhythm Max for Live device loaded in an Ableton Live project at a time, and because only one Liquid Rhythm window is needed to edit any MIDI clip on any track.

 It’s fine for Liquid Rhythm to not exist on the same track as a MIDI clip because Liquid Rhythm constantly “watches” the session view – any time a MIDI clip is selected in Live, Liquid Rhythm updates itself to display the contents of that clip.
 This works on clips on every MIDI track, not just the track Liquid Rhythm is loaded into.